 Value added content is exclusive content that your audience cannot get anywhere else.
 Such content is the core of any content marketing strategy.
-According to the Content Marketing Institute’s 2015 study, marketers allocate 28% of their total marketing budget to content marketing.
+According to the Content Marketing Institute, marketers allocate 28% of their total marketing budget to content marketing.
 28% – that’s a lot!
 Marketers pay attention to content because content drives leads and sales.

 Content marketing works and should be the core of any inbound marketing strategy.